I am a spiritual being having a human experience… ~Pierre Teilhard de Chardin

 Spirituality has such depth and breadth and is unencumbered from specific beliefs and is inclusive.
 Religion is focused on a specific set of beliefs and is often boundaried by rules.
 When I think of religion, I envision a community of like-minded people who gather together in commonalities and not as many differences.

 I have come to believe that many paths lead us toward our whole selves.
 When I heard the song, “Age of Aquarius” in my youth, it resonated though I didn’t quite understand it as I do now.
-This is the dawning of the Age of Aquarius- moving out of a place of religious order, authority and “rules” and moving into an age that embodies the idea that we are all Ascended Masters which goes along with the concept that the face of God(dess)/Master is in each of us- entertaining [each other as] angels unawares…
+This is the dawning of the Age of Aquarius- moving out of a place of religious order, authority and “rules” and moving into an age that embodies the idea that we are all Ascended Masters.
+That aligns with the concept that the face of God(dess)/Master is in each of us- entertaining [each other as] angels unawares… (Heb 13:2).

 Probably the most influential mystic in my life was St. John Chrysostom.
 Every Sunday, from the time I could read, I would hold the liturgy book and read in English the prayers that the Priest would say quietly (almost inaudibly) in Greek.
 This was a powerful imprint on me and I found the entire church service very mystical (but ultimately too bound by rules for me to stay…).

-Of course, Jesus was an influential mystic.
-I remember at some point in my youth reading Jesus’ words in red in the King James version and thinking what a pure message of love that was.
+Jesus remains influential as a mystic and Ascended Master in my life.
+I remember at some point in my youth reading Jesus’ words in red in the King James version of the Bible and thinking what a pure message of love that was.
 That has carried through as I continue to embrace the stories of Jesus and his kind, compassionate and teachable moments.

 Over 20 years ago I read 4 books that “stuck” and grew me- each in different ways.